-Wildlife conservation is the protection of animal and plant species and their ecosystems and habitats.
-This conservation can extend to all species, even those that have stable populations, but more specifically, it relates to species that are in danger of extinction and are declining rapidly due to non-natural causes or the impact of humans.
+Wildlife conservation protects animal and plant species and their ecosystems and habitats.
+This conservation can extend to all species, even those with stable populations.
+Still, more specifically, it relates to species that are in danger of extinction and are declining rapidly due to non-natural causes or the impact of humans.

 In essence, it involves humans taking action to prevent species from becoming extinct.
-By protecting one species, we can often positively impact others, as ecosystems have a delicate balance and biodiversity is integral to the survival of animals and plants.
+By protecting one species, we can positively impact others, as ecosystems have a delicate balance, and biodiversity is integral to the survival of animals and plants.

 Why Do We Need Wildlife Conservation?

-There has been a 60% decline in animal populations in 40 years, which is 1000 times higher than the natural level of species decline.
-This has been mostly because of humanity’s negative impact on the planet, resulting in habitat loss, reduced animal numbers because of wildlife trading, and increased greenhouse gases in the atmosphere, which have led to changes in the climate.
+There has been a 60% decline in animal populations in 40 years, 1000 times higher than the natural level of species declines.
+This has been primarily because of humanity’s negative impact on the planet, resulting in habitat loss, reduced animal numbers because of wildlife trading, and increased greenhouse gases in the atmosphere, which have led to changes in the climate.

 Scientists suggest that we are entering a sixth mass extinction phase, which is defined as 75% of all species in existence being lost in a short amount of time relative to the age of the earth.
 To put this into perspective, the last mass extinction occurred 65 million years ago when the age of dinosaurs ended.